AlynxZhou/gnome-shell-extension-inotch/README.md

 If you love the Apple notch so much, you Apple fans just go to buy a real one!

-## Your notch has a fixed size of 250x60, which is bigger than my whole screen!
+## Your notch has a fixed size of 250x60, which is larger than my whole screen!

-Please ask Apple to make their camera smaller, I believe Apple will ask you to buy a bigger monitor in this case.
+Please ask Apple to make their camera smaller, I believe Apple will ask you to buy a larger monitor in this case.

 ## Can I have option to...

 Apple designed the notch to be the highest standard notch.
 You should be happy and satisfied with how it looks and behave.
-Since Apple doesn't give option to change the notch, you should not have the option to change the notch.
+Since Apple doesn't give option to change that notch, you should not have the option to change this notch.

 ## [Other interesting FAQs you want to add here]…